build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 > **Note**
 >
-> We prefer to define infrastructure with CDK code and use pipelines to manage changes across multiple clusters that is also the best practice of GitOps.
+> We recommend defining infrastructure with CDK code and use pipelines to manage changes across multiple clusters that is also the best practice of GitOps.

 Then, we execute the `cdk deploy` command to deploy the stack.